bwitherspoon/libcomm/README.md

 Comm
 ====

-This is a library for building communication and sensing systems.
+This is a library for communication systems.

 Dependencies
 ------------